 It may be a lot to take in during the visit.
 Ask your surgeon if it's OK to call or come back later with questions.

 You may also want to bring a family member or friend.
-He can take notes or fill you in later on things you may have missed during the visit.
+They can take notes or fill you in later on things you may have missed during the visit.

 What information will I need to share with my surgeon?